 - Frequent or urgent urination is also quite common.

-- Pelvic or abdominal pain (or pain with intercourse) is also a symptom not to be ignored.
+- Pelvic or abdominal pain (or pain with intercourse), which is also a symptom not to be ignored.

 - Many women have either difficulty eating or a sense of feeling full very quickly.

 If you notice severe bloating in your abdomen and an increase in your abdominal girth, which occurs almost every day and lasts for more than 2 to 3 weeks, it is important to get to your doctor for medical testing.
 Pelvic pain lasting for 2 to 3 weeks is also a concern but does not always occur with ovarian cancer.
 The appetite changes happen when the ovaries release chemicals that slow down the gut, thus increasing the time it takes for food to work its way through your body.

-If you have frequency of urination it may be a symptom of a UTI, which you would want to check out first with your doctor.
-If it lasts beyond medical treatment for 2 to 3 weeks, than other reasons for the urgent urination need to be explored.
+If you have a frequency of urination it may be a symptom of a UTI, which you would want to check out first with your doctor.
+If it lasts beyond medical treatment for 2 to 3 weeks than other reasons for the urgent urination need to be explored.

 Beginning testing for ovarian cancer includes: